Transition Path Analysis — Before the Vehicle Is Selected

 Scenario comparison, not a single-path answer

 The workflow is not a rebalancer or a direct-indexing maintenance tool.
-It is designed specifically for concentrated-position transitions — comparing what a standard approach produces against a constraint-aware workflow under identical conditions.
+It is designed specifically for concentrated-position transitions — a Transition Path Analysis for Concentrated Positions that compares what a standard approach produces against a constraint-aware workflow under identical conditions.

 BasisLine Transitions helps advisory teams evaluate the transition path before selecting or implementing the planning vehicle.
 It is complementary to — not competing with — direct indexing, tax-aware long-short strategies, exchange funds, charitable vehicles, and staged sales.
 The workflow surfaces tradeoffs so the vehicle selection can be better-informed.